p3et/dmgm/README.md

 #### Frequent Subgraph Mining

 [Frequent subgraph mining (FSM)](https://www.cambridge.org/core/journals/knowledge-engineering-review/article/a-survey-of-frequent-subgraph-mining-algorithms/A58904230A6680001F17FCE91CB8C65F) is an algorithm that extracts a collection of patterns which are frequently supported within the collection of input graphs.
 In this context a pattern is a graph itself.
-An input graph supports a pattern if there is at least one isomorhic subgraph.
+An input graph supports a pattern if there is at least one isomorphic subgraph.
 [Graph isomorphism](https://en.wikipedia.org/wiki/Graph_isomorphism) is the existence of a complete [bijective](https://en.wikipedia.org/wiki/Bijection) mapping between vertex and edge sets of instance graphs, where even source and target vertices correspond to each other.
 A pattern will be frequent if the number of input graph that support it are gte a given minimum support threshold.
-In DMDM, the minimus support is set by a relative value, for example 50%.
+In DMGM, the minimum support is set by a relative value such as 50%.
 DMGM's implementation is based on [gSpan](https://www.cs.ucsb.edu/~xyan/software/gSpan.htm).
-The algorithm was adopted to [support directed multigraphs](http://dbs.uni-leipzig.de/file/Graph_Mining_for_Complex_Data_Analytics.pdf) and parallized using the Java Stream abstraction.
+The algorithm was adopted to [support directed multigraphs](http://dbs.uni-leipzig.de/file/Graph_Mining_for_Complex_Data_Analytics.pdf) and parallelized using Java's stream abstraction.
 The algorithm considers only labels of vertices and edges.
-Thus, relant property information must be integrated in labels if required, for example a vertex with label `"User"` and name=Alice can be relabeled to `"User_Alice"`.
+Thus, relevant property information must be integrated in labels if required, for example a vertex with label `"User"` and name=Alice can be relabeled to `"User|Alice"`.
 FSM is used as follows:

 ```java
 boolean parallel = true;